 What exactly caused the massive westward expansion of Vikings in the late 8th century?
 There is, as of now, no definitive explanation.
 A number of scholars – including Collard, Price, and Raffield in the modern day, as well as Dudo of Saint-Quentin in the 10th century – have suggested that the lack of women in Scandinavia was the main reason why young men went a-viking.

 Others, including Dumezil and Dillman in the 20th century, and Einhard in the 9th century, have suggested that the raids began in retaliation for Charlemagne’s wars against the Saxons in the 8th century.
 That might explain the attacks in France, and particularly the attacks launched from Denmark, but doesn’t really explain the raids into Britain and the settlement of islands in the North Atlantic like Iceland and Greenland.

-Timeline of the Vikings’ expansion westward
+Timeline of the Westward Expansion

 Of course, like everything related to the early Viking Age, it’s not quite that simple.

-The first recorded Viking attack in Britain was in Wessex, in the year 789 when the royal reeve Beaduheard was killed by what he had thought were traders coming ashore on the island of Portland 13.
+The first recorded Viking attack in Britain was in Wessex, in the year 789 when the royal reeve Beaduheard was killed by what he had thought were traders coming ashore on the island of Portland.
 The extent of their raid was not recorded.
-After that, numerous smaller raids and attacks occurred, but it wasn’t until 793 14, when the holy island of Lindisfarne was sacked, that the Viking age truly began in Britain.
+After that, numerous smaller raids and attacks occurred, but it wasn’t until 793, when the holy island of Lindisfarne was sacked, that the Viking age truly began in Britain.

 These raids continued for another 30 years, until 865, when the Danes invaded, seeking new territory to colonize and settle in.
 By 876, the Danes had conquered a vast stretch of northeast England, claiming it as the Danelaw, and held it until the middle of the 10th century, when they were driven out of York (Abrams, pp. 138-139)By the 11th century, at the end of the Viking era, the last great battle fought by the Vikings in England was at Stamford Bridge by king Haraldr harðráði of Norway.
 The Norwegians were defeated, but the Anglo-Saxons soon fell to the descendants of the Vikings who had raided France nonetheless.

 Like their Saxon neighbors to the south, Scotland was not immune to Viking invasions in the 8th century.
 In 795, just three years after Lindisfarne was sacked, Iona Abbey, on the west coast of Scotland, was attacked by Vikings.
-The raids against Iona did not let up, and the abbey was eventually abandoned in 849 18.
+The raids against Iona did not let up, and the abbey was eventually abandoned in 849.

 There are precious few documents detailing the Viking incursions in mainland Scotland, though the repeated attacks on Iona suggest that there was at least some infrastructure in place to support raids along the western coastline.
-Orkneyinga saga, a Norse saga about the colonization of the Orkneys and the establishment of the Earldom there, would suggest that the Vikings were raiding from the northern and western isles of Scotland into the mainland and Ireland 19.
-Another, more controversial position is that the Vikings established a kingdom across broad expanses of the Scottish coastline and raided from there 20.
-Unfortunately, there is very little in terms of archaeological or literary evidence to support that theory.
+Orkneyinga saga, a Norse saga about the colonization of the Orkneys and the establishment of the Earldom there, would suggest that the Vikings were raiding from the northern and western isles of Scotland into the mainland and Ireland.
+Another, more controversial position is that the Vikings established a kingdom across broad expanses of the Scottish coastline and raided from there (Ó Corráin) Unfortunately, there is very little in terms of archaeological or literary evidence to support that theory.

 There is, however, evidence that the Vikings settled and integrated with existing Scottish communities along the west coast.
 In the 9th century, references to the Gall-Ghàidheil, or foreign Gaels, begin appearing, and the term was used eventually to refer to all Scandinavian-Celtic peoples.
 Place names – like that of Galloway, in southwest Scotland – also suggest that the Vikings integrated themselves quite tightly with the Scots.
-The first Viking boat burial to be discovered on mainland Britain is also in Scotland: the Port an Eilean Mhòir boat burial.
+The first Viking boat burial to be discovered on mainland Britain is also in Scotland: the Port an Eilenn Mhòir boat burial.
 The burial was discovered in 1924, at Ardnamurchan, the most westerly point on mainland Britain.

 Things weren’t all easy for the Vikings, though.
 In 848 the Irish attacked Dublin and defeated them in a number of battles.
-The situation got so dire that Ólafr hinn hvíti and Ívarr hinn beinlaussi arrived in 849 to settle the situation and restore Viking authority 27.
+The situation got so dire that Ólafr hinn hvíti and Ívarr hinn beinlaussi arrived in 849 to settle the situation and restore Viking authority.
 They managed to do this extremely well and resumed raiding across Ireland.

 In 872, Haraldr hinn hárfagri became the first king of a unified Norway, and his defeated opponents fled to the Scottish islands.
 Not one to leave a threat waiting for him, Harald followed them and defeated them by 875, when he declared the islands to be under Norwegian control.
 That lasted about a decade, until the inhabitants of the Hebrides rebelled, and eventually declared themselves independent.
 Haraldr sent Ketill fláttnef to return the islands to Norwegian control, but he wound up declaring himself the King of the Isles instead – not quite what Haraldr had hoped for.

 The northern isles – the Orkneys and Shetland islands – were ruled by the Earls of Orkney, and that earldom was a gift from Haraldr to Rǫgnvaldr Eysteinsson, in compensation for the death of his son while fighting in Scotland.
 Rǫgnvaldr did not particularly want the earldom and gave the title to his brother Sigurdr.
-Eventually, Einarr Rǫgnvaldsson would solidify the rule of the Orkneys and Shetlands around 890, and rule until his death in 910 30.
+Eventually, Einarr Rǫgnvaldsson would solidify the rule of the Orkneys and Shetlands around 890, and rule until his death in 910.

 On 25 November of 885, Paris was attacked again, this time by Hrólfr, Sigfred, and Sitric.
-The three warlords brought a force of over 10,000 men with them and laid siege to the city after the Count of Paris, Odo, refused to pay the ransom.
+The three warlords brought a force of over 10,000 men with them and laid siege to the city after the Count of Paris, Odo, refused to pay them ransom.
 The siege lasted over the winter and, by February of 886, King Charles the Fat paid the besieging Vikings 700 pounds of gold and silver to leave and attack the Burgundians further downriver.
 Most of the Viking army left, but Sigfred’s group stayed until October of that year.

-These massive attacks were so devastating to the Frankish kingdom that, in the summer of 911, King Charles the Simple signed the treaty of Saint-Clair-Sur-Epte which granted Hrólfr the territory that would become the Duchy of Normandy in exchange for peace between the Vikings and Franks.
+These massive attacks were so devastating to the Frankish kingdom that, in the summer of 911, king Charles the Simple signed the treaty of Saint-Clair-sur-Epte which granted Hrólfr the territory that would become the Duchy of Normandy in exchange for peace between the Vikings and Franks.

 Sometimes you take a wrong turn and find a great new coffee shop.
 A Norwegian named Naddoðr got lost in a storm during a journey to the Faroe Islands and discovered Iceland in 860 CE.
-He landed on the east coast, climbed a mountain to look for any signs of habitation, found none, and made his way back to the Faroes 35.
+He landed on the east coast, climbed a mountain to look for any signs of habitation, found none, and made his way back to the Faroes.

 Naddoðr was likely not the first person to find the island, though.
 Landnámabók, the history of the settlement of Iceland, says that a group of Christians called the Papar lived there before the Norse settled.
-Despite the fact that the Papar may have lived in Iceland from about 800, there is no evidence of them outside of one small area on the south coast 36, though, which means that the first permanent settlement was made by Ingólfr Arnason, a Norwegian.
+Despite the fact that the Papar may have lived in Iceland from about 800, there is no evidence of them outside of one small area on the south coast, though, which means that the first permanent settlement was made by Ingólfr Arnason, a Norwegian.

 By 874, Ingólfr had made a settlement at what is now Reykjavík, and others began to join him.
 By 930 CE, Iceland was considered to be fully settled: The land had all been claimed and divided, and Alþingi, the national assembly of Iceland, had been established in Þingvellir.

 While it wasn’t settled until the end of the 10th century, Greenland’s existence had been known to the Vikings since at least the 930s.
-Gunnbjörn Ulfsson, one of the original settlers of Iceland, was blown off course while sailing to Iceland from Norway and spotted some small islands between Iceland and what we now know as Greenland 38.
+Gunnbjörn Ulfsson, one of the settlers of Iceland, was once blown off course while sailing to Iceland from Norway.
+He then spotted some small islands between Iceland and what we now know as Greenland.
 It wasn’t until 978 that those islands were revisited, though.
 Then, according to a lost saga, Snæbjörn galti used them as a staging ground to attempt settling Greenland.
-That attempt, though, ended in disaster, and Snæbjörn was killed by his fellow colonists, who promptly abandoned the attempt 39.
+That attempt, though, ended in disaster, and Snæbjörn was killed by his fellow colonists, who promptly abandoned the attempt.

 There was one further voyage to Vinland, undertaken by Freydis Eiríksdóttir, which returned with a huge cargo.
 Despite that, because of the killing of a number of Icelanders by Freydis’ group of Greenlanders, and the danger posed by the Beothuk, there were no further recorded voyages to Vinland.